redux-orm/redux-orm/standalone-docs/basics/README.md

 });
 ```

-This is necessary because the model classes themselves are not connected to Redux by default.
+This is necessary so that you can re-use Model classes across different schemas.

 ## Reading from the store